digicatapult/dc-federated/docs/mnist.md

 Run `docker-compose -f docker_compose_mnist.yml up`

 This will build the relevant images and bring up the example.
+This example has been tested and works using only 8GB of host memory.
 ### Worker Authentication

 We now show how worker authentication may be incoporated into mnist example, so that only valid workers are allowed to join.
 To get a general introduction to the `dc_federated` authentication scheme please see `docs/worker_authentication.md` and then come back here.